 Diabetic eye disease is a leading cause of blindness and vision loss.
 Because of the high risk for this eye disease, all people with diabetes aged 30 and older should receive an annual dilated eye exam.
 For people with diabetes younger than 30, an annual dilated exam is recommended after they have had diabetes for… Continue reading November is Diabetic Eye Disease Awareness Month!

-For more than a century, New Yorkers have trusted Lighthouse International, a leading non-profit organization dedicated to fighting vision loss.… Read More »10 Summer Safety Tips on How to Protect Your Vision
+For more than a century, New Yorkers have trusted Lighthouse International, a leading non-profit organization dedicated to fighting vision loss.
+Our services help people prevent—and overcome the challenges of vision impairment.
+Here are some important summer safety tips to protect your vision: Always protect your eyes from the sun’s invisible harmful rays.
+Prolonged exposure to… Continue reading 10 Summer Safety Tips on How to Protect Your Vision

 Occupational Therapists work with the visually impaired in a large variety of settings such as low vision clinics, schools, hospitals, nursing facilities, the workplace and in people’s homes.
 They collaborate and work with other low vision professionals to reduce the impact of vision loss and promote independence.

 If you’re one of many older adults with vision loss who also experience depression, you’re not alone.
 While depression is not an inevitable consequence of vision impairment, it is common.
 An estimated one-third of older adults with vision loss report clinically significant depressive symptoms1.
 These may begin at the initial diagnosis of an eye disease, or they may appear many years later when vision problems worsen